How to Write an SEO Meta Description to Maximise Your CTR

 Why Do Meta Descriptions Matter for SEO?

-Meta descriptions might not directly affect your rankings, but they have a big influence on your click-through rate (CTR)—and that can boost your SEO in the long run.
+Meta descriptions might not directly affect your rankings, but they have a significant influence on your click-through rate (CTR), and that can boost your SEO in the long run.

 A compelling meta description acts like ad copy for your content, making users more likely to visit your page instead of a competitor’s.